joergschultzelutter/robotframework-openweathermap/README.md

 ## OpenWeatherMap Keywords

 Please note that a majority of these keywords requires a paid OpenWeatherMap subscription.
-You can still try to run the keywords but most of them will fail with a http 4xx error unless you have a valid subscription.
+You can still try to run the keywords but most of them will fail with a http 4xx error unless you have a valid paid subscription.

+Each of the following keywords has a set of mandatory parameters. which means that if you used the setter methods to assign values for ``latitude`` and ``longitude``, for example, you can omit those values for the following keywords.

 | Keyword | Description | Mandatory<br />parameters | Optional<br />parameters | Comments                              |
 | ------- | ----------- | -------------------- | ------------------- |---------------------------------------|